University of Arkansas: African American history and African studies program

+The desegregation of the University of Arkansas was the first time a place of higher education in the south integrated African American students.
+It was the first to have black students enroll in any former confederate state since reconstruction.
+Fayetteville where the University of Arkansas is located was also the first southern city to implement an integration policy voluntarily.
+This is suggested to have been done from legal pressures to avoid litigation.
+This was also due to growing discontent with the separate but equal laws that were in place.

 In 1969, the university created the Black Studies Advisory Committee to facilitate the creation of a Black Studies program, which began in the fall semester of 1968 with 19 courses offered.

+In 1968 a group called Black Americans for Democracy or BAD was the first organization at the University of Arkansas in Fayetteville specifically founded to raise black awareness and advocate for African American students.
+Even though African American students had been admitted to the school in previous years they were still the minority, "Fewer than 150 out of the 9,000 students at the Fayetteville campus were African American" (in 1969).
+Since there were so few black students this organization created a space for community and expression when they were still small in numbers.
+They started their newspaper because they felt black students were not covered well in the campus wide paper The Arkansas Traveler.
+The group organized a choir and drama club, developed black fraternities and sororities, as well as closely followed the hiring of black professors and administrators.
+By the end of the 1970s the black student population at the school had increased by four times its original amount.
+Then in 1979 BAD changed their name to Students Taking a New Dimension or STAND.
+They kept their student programs they created and Black Emphasis Week, a week dedicated to black culture and student life on campus.

 In 2004, the university provided resources to help support the program, establishing the John White Scholarship, Sankofa Registered Student Organization, and Ghana study abroad tour.
 In 2008, The Black Studies program was renamed the African and African American Studies (AAST) program and expanded its course offerings and student enrollment.
 In 2014, the program moved to a new space in Memorial Hall and was added to the University Core.
 A year later, an online minor and graduate certificate in African and African American Studies was established.
 The university hosted its first annual AAST Graduate Fellows search symposium in 2016 and established the Roy S. Bryce-Laporte scholarship later in 2018.
 In 2019, the University of Arkansas Board of Trustees voted to rename halls B and C of the Northwest Quad in honor of Gordon Morgan and Margaret Clark, respectively.
 The university has also hosted guest lectures by Aldon D. Morris, Carol Anderson, and Nikole Hannah-Jones related to African and African American studies.